Ohiopyle Falls is located right in town.

 Cucumber Falls

-Cucumber Falls is probably the second most popular waterfall in Ohiopyle State Park, and for good reason.
-The 30 feet tall single-drop waterfall can be accessed from multiple points, making for an extremely short 5-minute hike or turning into an all-day adventure.
+Cucumber Falls is probably the second most popular waterfall in Ohiopyle State Park and for good reason.
+The 30-foot-tall single-drop waterfall can be accessed from multiple points, making for an extremely short 5-minute hike or turning into an all-day adventure.

 We hiked from the parking lot adjacent to the visitors center, across the Route 381/Main Street bridge, and turned right down something resembling a paved driveway to find the Meadow Run Trail.

 The hike along this portion of the Meadow Run Trail was 100% worth the hassle of finding it.
-Sections lead you to spots where you can dip your toes in the Youghiogheny and other spots cross the rocky walls of the gorge for a lot of trail variation.
+You’ll be lead you to spots where you can dip your toes in the Youghiogheny and other spots that cross the rocky walls of the gorge for a lot of trail variation.
 You’ll also pass a short sandy section along the river– talk about variety!

-Alternatively, park in the small lot off of Ohiopyle Road, where you’ll find a short path including a staircase down to the falls.
+Alternatively, park in the small lot off of Ohiopyle Road, where you’ll find a short path following a staircase down to the falls.

-We’d choose the Meadow Run Trail section, as the scenery was worth the exercise unless you’re short on time.
+We’d recommend the Meadow Run Trail section, as the scenery was worth the exercise unless you’re short on time.

 Natural Waterslides

-After checking out Cucumber Falls, return on the Meadow Run Trail and continue underneath the bridge to find the natural waterslides area.
+After checking out Cucumber Falls, you can backtrack the way you came on the Meadow Run Trail, continue underneath the bridge, across the roadway, any you’ll find the natural waterslides.

 Alternatively, you can walk across route 381/Main Street and turn left to cross the road.
 You’ll find the parking area for the natural waterslides here.

-Don’t miss a visit to this area.
-When the water is too cold for swimming, the area is much less busy but no less beautiful.
+Don’t skip a visit to this area.
+Even when the water is too cold for swimming, the area is much less busy but no less beautiful.
+I think the springtime is my favorite for enjoying the natural waterslide area.

 Meadow Run Trail to The Cascades

-From the natural waterslide area, continue on the Meadow Run Trail.
+From the natural waterslide area, continue hiking on the Meadow Run Trail.

-In total, the hike will cover nearly 3 miles roundtrip.
+In total, the hike covers nearly 3 miles roundtrip.

-This is a beautiful and less visited area of Ohiopyle State Park, but one that should not be missed.
+This is a beautiful and less visited area of Ohiopyle State Park, but one that you shouldn’t miss!

 Whitewater Rafting